-Improved coordination of existing public engagement resources 2.
-Develop strategy to implement "complete streets" principles and character-enhancing improvements on all major corridors in the core neighborhoods, as well as traffic calming measures on busy side streets Turning from an auto-focused orientation of major streets in the core to a more balanced consideration of multiple users (which has already begun on some streets, including Main Avenue) is a long-term process that requires thoughtful phasing and planning to achieve the right design for each street.
+Cost Improved coordination of existing public engagement resources 2.
+Develop a strategy to implement "complete streets" principles and character-enhancing improvements on all major corridors in the core neighborhoods, as well as traffic calming measures on busy side streets Turning from an auto-focused orientation of major streets in the core to a more balanced consideration of multiple users (which has already begun on some streets, including Main Avenue) is a long-term process that requires thoughtful phasing and planning to achieve the right design for each street.
 The same goes for any effort to use street infrastructure to express and reinforce neighborhood character.
 ACTION As part of the upcoming Fargo Transportation Study, identify a process for gradually implementing complete streets principles along major corridors in core neighborhoods, taking into consideration reconstruction schedules and the potential for inexpensive short-term modifications to test concepts.
 Include neighborhood associations, Fargo Public Schools, the Park District, and Forestry as key partners in the planning process.
-Who Cost Metro COG, City To be determined of Fargo, and NDDOT, with other relevant partners

-3. Explore modifications to traffic patterns along University Drive and 10th Street corridors
+Who Cost Metro COG, City of Fargo, NDDOT, and USDOT, along with other relevant partners To be determined 3.
+Explore modifications to traffic patterns along University Drive and 10th Street corridors

 University Drive and 10th Street became tandem one-way arterials decades ago, before I-29 and I-94 were built.
 Stakeholders from neighborhoods along these corridors (north and south of downtown) have asked if the streets can return to two-way traffic-a practice that many cities and highway departments have adopted in recent years (including Fargo, with Northern Pacific and 1st Avenue).
+Below 13th Avenue South, the current two-way configuration of South University Drive is not pedestrian or bicycle friendly and hinders the potential for the street to become a mixed-use neighborhood corridor.
 ACTION

-Request evaluation by the NDDOT of converting these corridors from one-way to two-way traffic.
-Who Cost City request to NDDOT To be determined 4.
+Request NDDOT evaluation of the conversion of these corridors from one-way to two-way traffic, and of "complete street" options for South University Drive.
+Who Cost Metro COG, through its Metropolitan Transportation Planning processes To be determined 4.
 Implement residential parking permits in areas of demonstrated need and at residents' request